-Grains of Paradise are the seeds of a perennial plant native to the West African coast.
-Sometimes referred to melegueta pepper, this plant is in the same family as ginger and shares the warming and carminative properties that we often associate with ginger.
-Grains of Paradise have peppery initial flavor deliciously balanced with notes of ginger and cardamom.
+Grains of paradise are actually the seeds of a perennial plant native to the West African coast and are sometimes referred to as "melegueta pepper."
+In the same family as ginger, they share ginger's warming and carminative properties.
+Grains of paradise have a peppery initial flavor with notes of ginger and cardamom.

-> Historically, this spice has been used as a substitute for black peppercorns, and has traditionally been used in the cuisines of Northern and West Africa.
-These seeds also occupy a revered space in the folk tradition of Voodoo in the Caribbean and are commonly used in different rituals.
+Historically, this spice has been used as a substitute for black peppercorns, and traditionally was used in the cuisines of Northern and West Africa.
+These seeds also hold a revered space in the folk tradition of Voodoo in the Caribbean and are commonly used in different rituals.

-> Grains of Paradise have been used for years as a unique flavoring in different craft beers and gins from North America, but these exotic seeds have just begun to be utilized by top chefs in the United States.
-The word is out on their colorful, enticing flavor!
-The seeds are generally ground into a powder before use, though they can be added whole to stews and such.
-Check out our spice grinders and mortar and pestles for that perfect grind.
+Grains of paradise have been used for years as a unique flavoring in different craft beers and gins from North America, but are just now becoming popular with chefs in the United States.
+The seeds are ground into a powder before use, though they can be added whole to stews and soups.
+While we only sell them whole, you can achieve the perfect grind with our spice grinders and mortar and pestles.

-> - Use as a dry rub on all your protein rich creations
+- Use as a dry rub or in a marinade for your protein of choice

 - Powder and add to apple pie filling